lneshev/MoravianStar/docs/README.md

         }
     ]
     ```
-    The purpose for this endpoint can be to help a front-end app to store all these enums in a dictionary and later use this dictionary to check some values like this: "model.status === enums.UserStatus.Active ? ...", for example.
+    The purpose of this endpoint can be to help a front-end app to store all these enums in a dictionary and later use this dictionary to check some values like this: "model.status === enums.UserStatus.Active ? ...", for example.
 - Endpoint: **[GET] "/api/enums/{enumName}"** returns the values of a single enum in multiple formats like its integer value, its string value and its translated string value.
 Similarly to the latter endpoint (described above), this endpoint can return enums from Moravian Star, as well as enums from your project.
 Again you need to specify which enums to be exposed from your project by set setting: "AssemblyForEnums" as well as "StringResourceTypeForEnums" upon app's initialization:
     ```c#
     // Sets the assembly for the enums upon app's initialization.